lunanfoldomics/evoscope/README.md

 # Evoscope

+**Evoscope v0.9.2**
-*A minimal multicellular simulation framework for emergent mesoscopic organization and latent-state discovery.*
+*A minimal regulatory spatial model for emergent multicellular organization.*

+**Author:** Luca Zammataro
+**Organization:** Lunan Foldomics LLC

+Evoscope is a Python package for simulating emergent multicellular organization from a minimal regulatory grammar coupling nutrient uptake, adhesion, motility, competition, protection, and heritable identity commitment on a toroidal hexagonal lattice.

+This repository contains the version aligned with the revised manuscript and supplementary representation-control analyses.

 ---